• Two-time ACC Coach of the Year (2008, 2015)

 FSU’s two All-ACC selections in 2018, which included Pak and Ellis, makes it 12 straight years the Seminoles have garnered multiple all-conference selections.
 Their sixth consecutive trip to the NCAA Finals in 2017 was the longest active streak in the ACC and tied for the fifth-longest nationally before falling just shy in 2018.

-Heading into the 2018-19 season, FSU has finished in the Top five in 66 of its last 97 tournaments played, equating to an impressive 68 percent.
+Heading into the 2018-19 spring season, FSU has finished in the Top five in 67 of its last 100 tournaments played.

 The top-notch head coach helped FSU Men’s Golf achieve more milestones in 2016.
 For the fifth consecutive year, the Seminoles made the NCAA Tournament.
 Senior Hank Lebioda became the third Seminole to win ACC Player of the Year honors, while redshirt junior Cristobal Del Solar’s career year put him on the All-ACC Team and PING Southeast All-Region Team alongside Lebioda.
 Senior leader Lebioda was also a PING All-American.

 Jones guided Florida State to one of its most successful seasons in program history in 2015, earning ACC Coach of the Year honors for the second time.
 FSU ranked No. 1 in the Golf Coaches Association of America Poll for most of the season and entered the NCAA Tournament as the No. 1 overall seed for the first time ever.
 The Noles set a school record with six tournament victories and established three All-Americans in Jack Maguire (First Team), Hank Lebioda (Second Team) and Rowin Caron (Third Team) – the most in a single year.